ChristopherBrown200/CSC-428-Blinds/README.md

 This library was used to connect to a LAN and set the ESP up as a web server

 ## [Code](https://github.com/ChristopherBrown200/CSC-428-Blinds)
-The code for this project can be found in its GitHub repository.
+The code for this project can be found in this GitHub repository.

 ## Wiring Diagram